Mishcon de Reya page structure

 Impact

 Following the change of Government, monitor closely for the new Government's proposals in relation to AI, both generally and in relation to the treatment of copyright works.
 Whilst the King's Speech made reference to the Government intending to "…seek to establish the appropriate legislation to place requirements on those working to develop the most powerful artificial intelligence models", no further information has yet been provided.
-Given the reference to 'appropriate legislation', we anticipate that there will be further consideration of this issue, including we assume consultation with relevant stakeholders.
+Given the reference to 'appropriate legislation', we anticipate that there will be further consideration of this issue, and the Government has indicated that it expects to resolve the issue by the end of the year.

 8 February 2024